 “And this is my daughter Jessie.”
 She said, looking at the girl with the tattoos.
 Fuck, ok this is weird.
 Don’t get me wrong, I have no issue with the fact that she has a daughter or the fact that she was almost ten years older, it was only weird because I thought her daughter was hot and was flirting with her.

 “You know what?
-I think I have to go, my brother, he’s probably too wasted to go home alone.”
-I excused myself and got out.
+I think I have to go, my brother is probably too wasted to be alone right now.”
+Well that was a lame excuse.
+“Nice meeting you tho, J.”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, RaquelWrite a Review